I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Screenshot 2026-02-15 at 7.55.43

-In Step 2, Ask Gemini structures the minutes.
-It copies content from the "Notes" tab of the generated minutes Docs and converts it to a Markdown structure with YAML frontmatter using the following prompt.
-Also, in Variables, set the Drive links received in the email from Step 1.
-This could probably be done with Email attachments file name as well, but I'm using Drive link since it worked successfully.
-This is a variable for having Gemini read the document link included in the email.
+In Step 2, I use Ask Gemini to structure the minutes.
+I copy the content from the "Notes" tab of the generated minutes Doc and convert it to a Markdown structure with YAML frontmatter using the following prompt.
+I also set up Variables with the Drive links received in the email from Step 1.
+This could probably also be done with Email attachments file name, but I succeeded with Drive links so I'm using that.
+This variable allows Gemini to read the link to the document included in the email.

 Copy the document tab "メモ" and convert to Markdown.